Why Do Clownfish Eat Their Own Eggs? (Clownfish Behavior)

 • Space constraints – Clownfish need plenty of room in the tank for mating rituals and laying eggs.
 Most home aquariums are too small to accommodate breeding behavior.
 The male and female will need enough space to establish their territory.

 • Stress – Captive clownfish often deal with more stress than their wild counterparts.
 Artificial lighting, aquarium maintenance, and human interaction can be stressful.
-The parents may frequently abandon the eggs due to the stress.
+The parents may frequently abandon the eggs due to stress.

 • Disease – Aquarium-bred fish have a higher risk of developing diseases.
 Pathogens can infect the eggs and prevent them from developing properly.
 Good quarantine practices for new fish can reduce, but not eliminate, this risk.